-Sponsor legislation to remove the power of Judicial Review to bring the Federal Judiciary back into constitutional compliance with Article III.
+Sponsor legislation to remove the power and practice of Judicial Review to bring the Federal Judiciary back into constitutional compliance with Article III.
 Impeach and remove all judges and justices who have practiced Judicial Review, and place juries back at the head of any constitutional challenge.
 Put legislatures back in charge of reviewing jury nullified law for possible rewrite or repeal.
 Empower and educate the citizenry that the Constitution is easily read and understood, and doesn’t need to be explained by lawyers nor interpreted (changed) by judges or justices.

 Judicial Review – the power to interpret the Constitution was specifically left out of the Constitution, because the States who ratified the Constitution would never give over to judges and justices, the power to overrule the State legislatures, courts, and executives by “interpreting” and therefore “controlling” the Constitution and all the issues surrounding it.
-Judicial Review makes the dangerous extension from interpretation, to reparation.
+Judicial Review makes the dangerous extension from “interpretation,” to “reparation.”
 If the Courts control the interpretations, why shouldn’t they also control the remedies?
 It is that logic by which the Federal Judiciary has further usurped and granted to themselves, more power than they can have if we are to remain a Republic.
 This artificially created remedy power is expressed in injunctions, where some tiny district judge stops a law, regulation or policy of the entire Executive and the President; or issues orders, like requiring a President to maintain the unconstitutional powers of a previous President as in DACA: or they write national policies like Roe v Wade, which are pure legislation.
-No government department can give “themselves” power.
+No government entity can give “themselves” power.
 No power not specifically delegated to the Federal Government by the States through the Constitution – exists.
 Therefore Judicial Review does not exist.
 All such Federal Court or Judicial actions based on Judicial Review are now moot, as the authority to make them never existed.

 If this message were not clear enough, the Tenth Amendment explicitly declares that ANY power, NOT SPECIFICALLY delegated to the Federal Government by the Constitution, is reserved to the States, or to the people.
 Therefore, any issue of constitutionality resulting from any Federal Government law, regulation or policy, shall be judged by the State Governments, individually, whether they are in fact under Federal Jurisdiction, whether they are Constitutional, and if not, whether the individual State will comply, or not.
 There is no duty or obligation to comply with unconstitutional acts of the Federal Government.
 There is however a duty to resist such acts so that the States maintain their superior position over the limited powers of the Federal Government.